nemonik/sameersbn-gitlab-helm/README.md

 ## Example use

-You can clone this repo, cd into the repo and then create a value file.
+You can clone this repo, enter the repository folder and then execute something like the [example_install.sh](example_install.sh).

-An example value file, e.g. [example_values.yaml](example_values.yaml):
+The script will spin up gitlab using the example value file, e.g. [example_values.yaml](example_values.yaml) and wire up an ingress.

-And then execute something like the [example_install.sh](example_install.sh)

 The example ingress would expose gitlab on http://gitlab.example.com or you can access the gitlab pod or service via `kubectl port-forward`.